 Students selected to participate in the program will have their expenses paid by the program, which will be used to cover their air ticket, housing, and local transportation.
-Interns will NOT be required to enroll in a USC class, nor will USC charge any fees, other than International Insurance (no program fees).
-Students will be responsible for meals, personal expenses, and visa fees.
+Students will be responsible for USC International Insurance, meals, personal expenses, and visa fees.